Maison Moderne - MM Publishing and Media S.A.

 Appointments and evaluations

-The members of the Executive Committee and the independent advisors are appointed by the Board of Directors on the proposal of the CEO.
+The members of the executive committee and the independent advisors are appointed by the board of directors on the proposal of the managing director.

-Their performance is evaluated at least once a year by the CEO.
-The Board of Directors assesses the performance of the CEO at least once a year.
+Their performance is evaluated at least once a year by the Chief Executive Officer.
+The board of directors shall assess the performance of the Chief Executive Officer at least once a year.

-The Executive Committee shall meet frequently enough to carry out its duties effectively and as often as the CEO deems necessary.
+The executive committee meets sufficiently frequently to carry out its duties effectively and as often as the CEO deems necessary.

 CONFIDENTIALITY OF INFORMATION

-Documents and information submitted to the Board of Directors and the Executive Committee are always of a confidential nature and each member is at all times bound to discretion.
+Documents and information provided to the board of directors and the executive committee are always confidential and each member is bound to discretion at all times.
 The same applies to deliberations within these bodies.

-Charter approved by the Board of Directors on 1 July 2021.
+Charter approved by the board of directors on 1 February 2023.